 Getting It Out in the Open

-- 3 Keys To Behavior Change
+- 3 Keys to Behavior Change

 - Make it a habit, not a choice

-- Chart progress
+- Track and visualize progress

 The American Dream-on a Shoestring

-- Have a high joy-to-stuff ratio
+- Aim for a high joy-to-stuff ratio

-Step 6
+- Step 6 → Minimize Spending

-For Love or Money: Valuing Your Life Energy – Work and Income
+For Love or Money: Valuing Your Life Energy

 - “Is this where you want to be?”